jostylr/literate-programming/lp4.md

 ## TODO

-Split commands, etc. into own module using require system. this should be loaded by default. command line flag to disable common require.

 As part of plugin process, have some option for storing objects that could then be passed on to something else.